 Can You Dislocate a Rib?

-Though there is a wide amount of literature available on the Internet about the phenomenon of ribs "popping out" and of rib dislocation, according to Bahram Jam at the Advanced Physical Therapy Education Institute in Canada, "there are no studies to date that support the notion that a rib subluxation can be reliably diagnosed by manual palpation or that manipulation of ribs can result in the ribs “going back to their place."
+Although there is a vast amount of literature online about the phenomenon of rib dislocation and ribs "popping out," according to Bahram Jam at the Advanced Physical Therapy Education Institute in Canada, "there are no studies to date that support the notion that a rib subluxation can be reliably diagnosed by manual palpation or that manipulation of ribs can result in the ribs 'going back to their place.'"

-This article will attempt to help people who are experiencing rib pain or sprain symptoms understand what they might be able to do in order to make it better.
+This article will attempt to help people who are experiencing rib pain or sprain symptoms understand what they can do in order to recover.

 What Happens When It Feels Like You've Dislocated a Rib?